Masorubka1/iscsi-client-rs/README.md

 © 2012-2025 Andrei Maltsev

-**Commercial licensing:** not available yet; if you need a proprietary license, contact <sales@company.example> to be notified when dual licensing launches.
+**Commercial licensing:** not available yet; if you need a proprietary license, contact u7743837492@gmail.com to be notified when dual licensing launches.